 Attending college is both exciting and challenging.
-UC Merced has an array of services to help you in and out of the classroom.
+UC Merced has an array of services to help you inside and outside the classroom.

 - The Calvin E. Bright Success Center provides academic advising and learning-support services that empower students to be successful in academic and personal development.
 The center aims to provide academic assistance to students through a collaborative effort campuswide, with the goal of helping students achieve academic success, overcome barriers, reach exciting milestones in their academic work and develop leadership skills.